The Ultimate Guide to Sales Management Tools [Top 7 Rundown]

 When it comes to a sales management app that hits that sweet spot with not having too many features that end up bogging down the software but at the same time providing the level of functionality that you need, Ringy is your main choice.
 Developed by salespeople for salespeople, Ringy adds simplicity to your sales process by making it easy to conduct outreach with a variety of calling tools, as well as being able to see a bird’s eye view of every customer via informational dashboards.

-• Price versus features: For $99 a month (pricing as of August 2022) you get access to the entire CRM with no restricted features.
+At only $109/month, you get access to the entire CRM with no restricted features.
 This includes a cloud VoIP softphone, click-to-call dialing, lead management, and distribution system, call recording, sales pipeline, and more.

 Source